blessinvarkey/asd-screening-ml/Astropy/astropy.md

 ### AstroPy
 The AstroPy blog is part of the amatuer astronomy blog I started this year called Quasars & Cosmos.
-This page will have all the Python projects uploaded for astronomy.
-Meanwhile, check out [my blog](http://quasarsandcosmos.wordpress.com/) and share your feedback.
+This section will be updated as my blog progresses.
+Meanwhile, do check out [my blog](http://quasarsandcosmos.wordpress.com/).

-### Quasars and Cosmos: Amatuer Astronomy Blog
+### Quasars and Cosmos

 ### VI.
 [Apparent Magnitude: Measuring the brightness of the stars](https://quasarsandcosmos.wordpress.com/2020/12/01/apparent-magnitude-measuring-the-brightness-of-the-stars/)
 Stars in the night sky come in different size, composition and brightness.
 A star’s brightness depends on its composition and its distance from the observer.
 In astronomy, the apparent magnitude is one of the two parameters used by astronomers to measure the brightness of a celestial object from Earth.
 Given below is a list of celestial objects visible in the night sky with their apparent magnitude.
 In the apparent magnitude scale, objects with a negative value are brighter than those with positive value.
 [Read more](https://quasarsandcosmos.wordpress.com/2020/12/01/apparent-magnitude-measuring-the-brightness-of-the-stars/)